zeeshanali/Online-Help/docs/Upgrade_Guide/Upgrade_EE-3.1-el7_to_LU-LTS-el7.md

 1. For systems that have **both** LDISKFS and ZFS OSDs:

-    **Note:** This is the configuration that Integrated Manager for Lustre\* installs for all managed-mode Lustre\* storage clusters.
-Use this configuration for the highest level of compatibility with Integrated Manager for Lustre\*.
+    **Note:** This is the configuration that Integrated Manager for Lustre installs for all managed-mode Lustre storage clusters.
+Use this configuration for the highest level of compatibility with Integrated Manager for Lustre.

-    1. Install the Lustre\* `e2fsprogs` distribution:
+    1. Install the Lustre `e2fsprogs` distribution:

         ```bash
         yum --nogpgcheck --disablerepo=* --enablerepo=e2fsprogs-wc \
         install e2fsprogs e2fsprogs-devel
         ```

-    1. If the installed `kernel-tools` and `kernel-tools-libs` packages are at a higher revision than the patched kernel packages in the Lustre\* server repository, they will need to be removed:
+    1. If the installed `kernel-tools` and `kernel-tools-libs` packages are at a higher revision than the patched kernel packages in the Lustre server repository, they will need to be removed:

         ```bash
         yum erase kernel-tools kernel-tools-libs
         ```

     1. Install the Lustre-patched kernel packages.
-Ensure that the Lustre\* repository is picked for the kernel packages, by disabling the OS repos:
+Ensure that the Lustre repository is picked for the kernel packages, by disabling the OS repos:

         ```bash
         yum --nogpgcheck --disablerepo=base,extras,updates \